Last reviewed: 2026-05-31

 Getting a reliable quote

 Always get the material identified first (by survey or sampling), then obtain written quotes from more than one suitably qualified contractor.
-For licensed work, confirm the contractor holds a current HSE licence and ask what is included (waste disposal, clearance certificate, and the notification to the relevant enforcing authority).
+For licensable work, confirm that the contractor holds a current licence from HSE in Great Britain or HSENI in Northern Ireland, as applicable, and ask what is included (waste disposal, clearance certificate, and the notification to the relevant enforcing authority).

 Sources & official guidance

 We link to the authoritative source rather than reproducing it.
-Always check the current HSE guidance and legislation for your situation.
+Always check the current HSE (Great Britain) or HSENI (Northern Ireland) guidance and legislation for your situation.